Benchmark Datasets for Lead-Lag Forecasting on Social Platforms: Discussion and Conclusion

+\textbf{Extension to Other Domains.} Beyond scientific and open-source ecosystems, the LLF framework naturally extends to a wide range of platforms exhibiting analogous dual-process dynamics.
+Motivating examples include Wikipedia (page-views → edits), Spotify (streams → concert attendance), e-commerce (click-throughs → purchases), and professional networks like LinkedIn (profile views → messages).
+While these domains are highly relevant, their coupled interaction data remains strictly proprietary, making our public release of arXiv and GitHub data uniquely valuable for open research.
+Furthermore, whereas commercial platforms are often dominated by fast-paced, algorithmically driven viral loops, the multi-year feedback cycles in our selected technical ecosystems offer a stable environment to model deep structural phenomena.
+We hope that establishing rigorous LLF baselines on these mathematically rich, long-horizon datasets will provide the theoretical and empirical foundation necessary for the community to eventually transfer these methodologies to noisier, high-velocity domains.

-This work was funded by NSF CCF 2312774, NSF OAC-2311521, NSF IIS-2442137, NSF 2404035, NASA 80NSSC25M7039, a PCCW Affinito-Stewart Award, a gift to the LinkedIn-Cornell Bowers CIS Strategic Partnership, an AI2050 Early Career Fellowship program at Schmidt Sciences, and NewYork-Presbyterian for the NYP-Cornell Cardiovascular AI Collaboration.
+\begin{acks} This work was funded by NSF CCF-2312774, NSF OAC-2311521, NSF IIS-2442137, NSF TIP-2404035, NASA 80NSSC25M7039, a PCCW Affinito-Stewart Award, a gift to the LinkedIn-Cornell Bowers CIS Strategic Partnership, an AI2050 Early Career Fellowship program at Schmidt Sciences, and NewYork-Presbyterian for the NYP-Cornell Cardiovascular AI Collaboration. \end{acks}